husarion/panther_ros/panther_lights/README.md

 Methods:

 - `__call__` - It returns an animation frame as a list of integers, updates the `progress` variable, and sets the `finished` flag when the animation execution is finished.
 It uses the `_update_animation` method to get the current animation frame.
-- `reset` - It allows resetting animation to its initial state.
+- `reset` - resets animation to initial state.
+If overwritten requires calling parent class implementation first.
 - `_update_animation` - by default it is not implemented.
 This method is used to update the animation frame.

 Properties: